Tefillin Gebetsriemen – die 4 wichtigsten Fakten

 4. How do you put on tefillin?

-2. He wraps the leather strap around his arm seven times and ties it tightly.
+2. He wraps the leather strap seven times around his arm and ties it tightly.

 3. He holds the head tefillin (Tefillin Shel Rosh) with a leather strap over the forehead so that it is directly above the hairline.